 With U.S. enterprises spending more than $620 billion each year on healthcare costs, and nearly half of all Americans receiving their coverage through their employer, it’s no surprise that four out of five chief financial officers (CFOs) across all industries are feeling the pressure.
 In fact, nearly all CFOs (97%) believe that employers must “step-up” to the plate to help fix the broken healthcare system.

 Rising healthcare costs place a huge strain on business.
-According to a new Harris Poll of more than 100 CFOs at large self-insured U.S. companies, 80% say they feel powerless when it comes to managing their company’s healthcare spending.
-Even more, 90% agree that if their company’s healthcare costs were lower, they could afford to invest more in their businesses.
+According to a new Harris Poll, which consisted of more than 100 CFOs at large self-insured U.S. companies, 80% say they feel powerless when it comes to managing their company’s healthcare spending.
+Even more so, 90% agree that if their company’s healthcare costs were lower, they could afford to invest more in their businesses.